-Students are cautioned that in presenting their work---whether in the form of homework, papers, theses, or other presentations---it is important that they distinguish clearly between material for which they claim authorship and material that has originated with others.
+Students are cautioned that in presenting their work---whether in the form of homework, papers, theses, or other presentations---it is important that they distinguish clearly between material for which they claim authorship and material that has originated withothers.
 Students who do not properly make this distinction risk a charge of plagiarism.
 Plagiarism occurs when one uses the language or ideas of another without proper attribution.
-Accordingly, when using the work of others, it is imperative that one take special care to identify formally the sources of that work and to set off in quotation marks or through italics or indentation any language that is not one's own.
+Accordingly, when using the work of others, it is imperative that one take special care to identify formally the sources of that work and to set off in quotation marksor through italics or indentation any language that is not one's own.
 The penalties for plagiarism vary with the severity of the offense and can result in expulsion from the program.
 Arizona State University has established a formal Student Academic Integrity Policy with which all students should become familiar.
-This policy is available at: http://provost.asu.edu/academicintegrity.
+You can find graduate specific detailed information on the Graduate College website.